© Crown copyright 2020

 This may also mean that your flat rate changes.
 If this occurs use the new flat rate from the start of the VAT period in which your anniversary falls, not just from the anniversary to the end of the period.

-4.10 If you start or stop business activity during the year
+4.10 If you start or stop a business activity during the year

 If you stop a business activity or start a new one during the year, you’ll need to check if the Flat Rate Scheme is still the better way to calculate your VAT.
-The change may mean you are no longer eligible to use the scheme - see paragraph 12.2.
+The change may mean you’re no longer eligible to use the – see paragraph 12.2.

-If you are still eligible to use the scheme, consider which business activity forms the larger part of your expected business.
+If you’re still eligible to use the scheme, consider which business activity forms the larger part of your expected business.
 Do this in the way described in paragraph 4.8.
-Apply the appropriate percentage from the date of the change in your business until your next anniversary of joining the scheme, or the next change to your business - whichever comes first.
+Apply the appropriate percentage from the date of the change in your business until your next anniversary of joining the scheme, or the next change to your business, whichever comes first.

 If you change flat rate percentages you must tell HMRC in writing within 30 days of the change taking place.

 If the flat rate for your trade sector changes, you must use the new rate from the date of the change.
 A new table will be published in advance.
 In these circumstances you do not have to tell HMRC that you have started to use a different rate.